tiagodalloca/tiagodalloca.github.io/docs/about.markdown

 permalink: /about/
 ---

-Hi!
-My name is Tiago Dall'Oca.
+{% avatar tiagodalloca size=200 %}

-Computer Engineering student at Unicamp, software developer, functional programming enthusiast, and software architect aspirant.
+I am a Computer Engineering student at Unicamp, software developer, functional programming enthusiast, and software architect aspirant.
 Programming since my early teens and never stopped since.
 I already have multiple experiences developing software and studying modern solutions in a world of increasing complexity.

-Thanks for for coming :slightly_smiling_face:
+Thanks :grin: